artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 -----------------------

-Archivematica gives users the option to Transcribe SIP contents using `Tesseract <https://code.google.com/p/tesseract-ocr/>`_ OCR tool.
-If Yes is selected by the user during this micro-service, an OCR file will be included in the DIP and stored in the AIP.
+Archivematica gives users the option to Transcribe SIP contents using `Tesseract`_ OCR tool.
+If Yes is selected by the user during this microservice, an OCR file will be included in the DIP and stored in the AIP.

 .. note::